bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Geodatapackage_and_otherformats.md

 ### 2. Shapefiles

-The long time data format (Shapefile) is compatible with QGIS.
+The long standing data format (Shapefile) is compatible with QGIS.
 Shapefiles can be created in QGIS or exported to as a data format.
 There are numerous ways to create a shapefile.
 1. Right click on drive in Browser -> New -> Shapefile
 2. Click on New Shapefile in the Data Source Toolbar
 3. Layer -> Create Layer -> New Shapefile Layer